babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/integrate.md

 ---
 id: czintegrate
-sidebar_label: Integrate with Babylon
+sidebar_label: Integrate for BTC timestamping
 hide_table_of_contents: true
 ---

-# Integrate with Babylon
+# Integrate for BTC timestamping

-Learn how to integrate a Cosmos Zone with Babylon.
+Learn how to integrate a Cosmos Zone with Babylon's BTC timestamping protocol.

 ---